• Skip to main content

 • Whether the whole ball has passed outside the field of play.

-• which side is entitled to return the ball into the field of play
+• Which side is entitled to return the ball to the field of play

 • offside offence decisions